mspnp/container-apps-fabrikam-dronedelivery/README.md

    ```

 1. Query Application Insights to ensure your request have been ingested by the underlaying services

+   :stopwatch: It might take five minutes for the query results to be available.

    ```bash
    az monitor app-insights query --app $AI_ID --analytics-query 'requests